odiminox/3d-ogl-game/README.md

 ### Overview
 Tasked myself to create a simple 2D C++ game in OpenGL 3.3 using as few external libs as possible in as little time as possible.
 I have tried to use C++ in a manner that is friendly to games with the following tenants:
-- Avoid any unnecessary levels of abstraction by using OOP in its most simplest and practical forms (goodbye vtables)
+- Avoid any unnecessary levels of abstraction by using OOP in its most simplest and practical forms - composition and aggregation
 - Limit usage of heavy std libraries (some will be used for early development to speed up implementation and improved later)
 - Limit usage of template programming
 - Don't over-engineer the design with loads of design patterns that don't really offer anything